-A nonbenzodiazepine hypnotic prescribed to treat insomnia, Sonata is the brand name for zaleplon.
-It sits among the popular prescription “Z-drugs” Lunesta and Ambien as a prominent sleep aid in America.
+A non-Benzodiazepine Hypnotic prescribed to treat insomnia, Sonata is a brand name for Zaleplon.
+It sits among the popular prescription “Z-Drugs,” which also include Lunesta and Ambien, as a prominent sleep aid in America.

 Sonata Abuse And Effects

 Sonata is one of the fastest-acting sleeping pills available, with a terminal half-life of an hour.
-As such, Sonata is a prime target for accidental and recreational abuse, as people might overuse the drug as an immediate sleep aid.
+As such, Sonata is a prime target for accidental and recreational abuse; people might overuse the drug as an immediate sleep aid.
 Like Lunesta and Ambien, Sonata is federally regulated as a Schedule IV controlled substance.
 Sonata is not considered as habit-forming as some sleep medicines, such as Ambien and Lunesta.
 It is, however, more likely to cause withdrawal symptoms if you suddenly stop using it after approximately 2 weeks of daily use.
 Any pattern of Sonata use deviating from a physician’s recommendation qualifies as abuse.

 Those abusing Sonata may break capsules open or crush tablets and snort their contents, intensifying the drug’s “buzz” and hallucinatory properties (which only occur at extremely high doses).
-Sonata’s unique sedative effect on the brain can also trigger unnerving behaviors in users — sleep-walking, sleep-eating and driving and even having sex while asleep — all without recollection of performing them.
+Sonata’s unique Sedative effect on the brain can also trigger unnerving behaviors in users — sleep-walking, sleep-eating, sleep-driving, and even having sex while asleep — all without recollection of having performed them.
 This is known as parasomnia.
 Forcing oneself awake after ingesting Sonata significantly raises the risk of unconscious behavior.
 Side effects of Sonata abuse might include:

 - Numbness or tingling